brandonifco/organizationLLC/README.md

 **Article 4: Business Purpose and Powers**

-**4.1 Business Purpose:** The purpose of the Company is to acquire, develop, and manage property to foster a sustainable, faith-rooted community, guided by [mention specific faith or values if desired, or remove "faith-rooted" if too limiting legally].
+**4.1 Business Purpose:** The purpose of the Company is to acquire, develop, and manage property to foster a sustainable, faith-rooted community, guided by the founding principles of inclusivity, sustainability, mutual understanding and security.
 This includes, but is not limited to:
 	* Fostering agricultural self-sufficiency;
 	* Developing renewable energy initiatives;
 	* Creating shared living spaces;
 	* Operating hospitality ventures such as short-term rentals and educational retreats; and
-	* Engaging in activities that promote community building and education related to sustainability and [faith/values].
+	* Engaging in activities that promote community building and education related to the founding principles.

 **4.2 Powers:** The Company shall have all powers necessary or convenient to carry out the purposes for which it is formed, and to engage in any lawful act or activity for which limited liability companies may be formed under the laws of [State of Formation].